 Despite its name, it has nothing to do with your tax return.
 You don’t need to file a return to receive it.
 In fact, we take care of all of the detail for you.

-Generally, to be eligible for a Member Tax Credit you must be over 18 years of age (and currently under 65), have made personal contributions to KiwiSaver, and be a New Zealand resident.
+Generally, to be eligible for a Member Tax Credit you must be over 18 years of age and not yet eligible to withdraw your KiwiSaver account balance (currently age 65, and after five years of membership in a KiwiSaver scheme or complying superannuation fund), have made personal contributions to KiwiSaver, and be a New Zealand resident.